-Guru Krupa Foundation, an organization whose focus is to support primary education has renewed its support and expanded support for new Ekal schools in Assam.
-Guru Krupa Foundation will provide support for a 100 schools this year.
+Guru Krupa Foundation has been a strong supporter of Ekal schools.
+In addition to schools they also provide support for tablets.
 Guru Krupa believes strongly in the importance of primary education and hence Ekal's mission is something they are glad to support.

 Here is an interview with the founder of Guru Krupa Foundation, that was done in 2014 that describes why the foundation supports Ekal.